stefan-stein/sparse-beta-model/data/README.md

 # Lawyer network

 The results from analyzing Lazega's lawyer data can be reproduced by running `lawyer_friendship_network.R`.
-Before running the code, please download the necesary data from the [original data owner's website](https://www.stats.ox.ac.uk/~snijders/siena/Lazega_lawyers_data.htm) and place it in the `LazegaLawyers` subdirectory.
+Before running the code, please download the necessary data from the [original data owner's website](https://www.stats.ox.ac.uk/~snijders/siena/Lazega_lawyers_data.htm) and place it in the `LazegaLawyers` subdirectory.

+# World trade netwrok

+The results from the analysis of the world trade network can be reproduced by running `trade_network.R`.
+Before running the code, please download the necessary data from the [original data owner's website](http://personal.lse.ac.uk/tenreyro/LGW.html) and place it in the `trade_network` subdirectory.